z5labs/griot/docs/content/_index.md

 *events of his time.
 It is his responsibility to pass this knowledge on* *to future generations, as well as that of past times passed down to him* *by his ancestors.*

+## Welcome!

+griot is your one stop shop for storing and interacting with content.